-One trial each reported on health-related quality of life81 and arrests.87 For health-related quality of life, a trial of two very similar brief online interventions reported improved health-related quality of life at 4 months' followup for one group.81 Compared with a mean 0.1-point increase in the control group, intervention group scores increased by 3.9 (SD 17.3) and 2.4 (SD 18.5) points on a 100-point scale in the two intervention groups, although the difference was statistically significant in only one group (p<0.001 and 0.35, respectively).
-For arrests, a trial that involved two 75-minute intervention sessions with truant youth, with or without an additional parent session, reported a lower proportion of participants with official arrest charges at 25 months' followup (but not at earlier followup assessments), but only for the intervention group that did not include a parent session.87 largest and best-quality trial found group differences,82 and only at the last (38-month) followup (Figure 3).
+One trial each reported on health-related quality of life and arrests.
+For health-related quality of life, a trial of two very similar brief online interventions reported improved health-related quality of life at 4 months' followup for one group.
+Compared with a mean 0.1-point increase in the control group, intervention group scores increased by 3.9 (SD 17.3) and 2.4 (SD 18.5) points on a 100-point scale in the two intervention groups, although the difference was statistically significant in only one group (p<0.001 and 0.35, respectively).
+For arrests, a trial that involved two 75-minute intervention sessions with truant youth, with or without an additional parent session, reported a lower proportion of participants with official arrest charges at 25 months' followup (but not at earlier followup assessments), but only for the intervention group that did not include a parent session.

+Among the Family Spirit intervention trials, all three reported depression symptoms.
+Only the largest and best-quality trial found group differences, and only at the last (38-month) followup (Figure 3).
 In this trial, the mean intervention group CESD score had declined by 0.9 points on a 60-point scale while the control mean had increased by 0.3 points.
 This trial also reported internalizing, externalizing, overall mental health score from the Problem-Oriented Screening Instrument for Teens, and a total emotion and behavior problem T-score.
-While all point estimates were in the direction of benefit, the only statistically significant finding was for externalizing.82 At the 38-month followup, the intervention group mean had declined of 0.6 points on a 100-point scale, compared with a 0.4-point increase in the control group.
+While all point estimates were in the direction of benefit, the only statistically significant finding was for externalizing.
+At the 38-month followup, the intervention group mean had declined of 0.6 points on a 100-point scale, compared with a 0.4-point increase in the control group.
 No other health, social, or legal outcomes pertinent to this review were reported, including mortality and disease onset.